purunep/Capstoneproject/project/README.md

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search
+Hyperparameters are adjustable parameters that let us control the model training process.
+Hyperparameter tuning is the process of finding the configuration of hyperparameters that results in the best performance.
+For the experiment, I am using **Random sampling** , which supports discrete and continuous hyperparameeters.It supports early termination of low-performance runs.
+For the **Random sampling**, we providing parameter **-C** to provide uniform distributed between 0.5 to 1.00.
+And also using parameter **--max_iter** as choice value of 10, 20 or 30.
+For the termination policy, we are using **BanditPolicy**, its based on slack factor and evaluation interval.Bandit terminates runs where the primary metric is not within the specified slack factor compared to the best performing run.

 ### Results